-The main outcome of interest is based on a patent-level measure of novelty constructed following the approach proposed by Arts et al. (2021).
-In essence, this measure captures the number of new word combinations in a patent's text that do not appear in any of the earlier patent applications.6
+Our main outcome of interest is based on a patent-level measure of novelty, constructed following Arts et al. (2021).
+In essence, this measure captures the number of new word combinations in a patent's text that do not appear in any of the earlier patent applications.

 The construction of the measure occurs in two steps, which we briefly sketch here.
-Since we closely follow Arts et al. (2021), we refer the reader to the original paper for more details.
+Since we closely follow Arts et al. (2021), we refer readers to the original paper for more details.
 First, for each filing year t, we construct a knowledge pool made of all the word pairs that have appeared in the full text of the same patent at least once between the beginning of our sample and year t - 1.
 In this step, to maximize the time horizon used to build the knowledge pool, we use all patent grants issued since 1976, because the full text of patent applications is only available starting from 2001.
-Second, for each patent application filed in year t, we define novelty as the number of unique word pairs that do not appear in their corresponding knowledge pool (that is, the knowledge pool built using patents filed up to year t - 1).7 means that our data contain almost all patent applications filed between 2011 and 2020 (data collection took place in August 2022).
-Note that after 18 months from the filing date, under some special and rare circumstances, a patent application may still be confidential to the patent office and not publicly available.
-Please refer to the USPTO for examples.
+Second, for each patent application filed in year t, we define novelty as the number of unique word pairs that do not appear in their corresponding knowledge pool (that is, the knowledge pool built using patents filed up to year t - 1).